 CLEAN RIVERS| Lyrics

-Maybe the first ever ode to a sewer tunnel - in particular DC Water's Clean Rivers Tunnel Project that will remove millions of gallons of untreated sewage from entering the Anacostia River.
+Maybe the first ever ode to a sewer tunnel - in particular DC Water's Clean Rivers Tunnel Project that will remove billions of gallons of untreated sewage from entering the Anacostia River and, by extension, the Potomac River and the Chesapeake Bay.
 Also a reflection on/a call to our better nature to care of our environment.
-I figure we needed one song to really beat people over the head with a message.
+We figured the album needed one song to really beat people over the head with an environmental message.

 *Wennersten, John R. Anacostia: The Death & Life of an American River.
 Baltimore, MD: The Chesapeake Book Company, 2008 (link to purchase)